best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 * all fonts used should be sans serif (for example, Arial or Calibri) - people with dyslexia find serif fonts hard to read
 * avoid the use of underline and italic text - people with dyslexia can find italic and underlined text hard to read, if you need to highlight text it is best to use bold
 * avoid changing the colour of text to draw attention to it - if you do this you must check the colour contrast of the text against the background colour (more information on how to do this can be found in the 'Checking text colour contrast' sub-section)
-* aim to use the 'default' or 'automatic' colour settings for all text - doing this will ensure the spreadsheet takes on the specialised colour settings users of assitive technology may have set up on their software
+* use the 'default' or 'automatic' colour settings for all text - doing this will ensure the spreadsheet takes on the specialised colour settings users of assitive technology may have set up on their software
 * avoid adding a background fill - some users will have settings that automatically change the colour of the background but this doesn't happen if you have added a fill colour – even if it is white.
 * avoid adding grid lines or cell borders - in general it it better to keep things simple
 * avoid including images of charts in your spreadsheet, if you do you must carefully consider their accessibility, particularly the colour contrast between chart elements
 * left align all text in cells outside the table and all row headings within the table
 * right align all data within a table and all data column headings
 * use commas after every three decimal places in numbers of four digits or more, and never spaces (except when writing years - these should have no punctuation)
+* set sensible zoom levels
-* be consistent - for users to be able to use and re-use your data, consistency is key -ensure that titles, headings and table structures are consistent across your publication portfolios and within spreadsheets.
+* be consistent - for users to be able to use and re-use your data, consistency is key -ensure that titles, headings, worksheet names and table structures are consistent across your publication portfolios and within spreadsheets.

+In terms of machine readability you should also:

+* avoid using indentation to indicate subsections (for example indenting a list of regions under a row for ‘England’) or hierarchies
+* ensure no cells with text have ‘hidden’ spaces at the start or end
+* ensure all worksheets have sensible names and open in the correct place on the sheet.
+* check there are no spaces at the start or end of worksheet names.
+* keep time series or historical data in the same spreadsheet wherever possible.
+* ensure underlying values are unrounded.
+•	Consider using an Application Programming Interface (API) to aid further analysis.
+* don't add summaries like averages in the body of the table as this causes difficulties for machine-reading – put them at the edge

 ### Checking text colour contrast
 If colour is used in cells with text, use the [WebAIM colour contrast checker](https://webaim.org/resources/contrastchecker/) to see if the colours meet the accessibility regulations.
 Remember, legally you need to meet the AA standard.